Socratic dialogue – online introductory sessions

 If you want to follow a training course offline, we organise and conduct a Socratic Dialogue in your organisation whenever and wherever you want.
 Just click on the button ‘for my organisation’ and we’ll get in touch!

 The online sessions last 2hours each and cost 40 Euros per session.
 The condition is that you register for 5 sessions at once.
 After registration, you will find more information about how to pay in the confirmation mail that will be sent to you.

-Early bird evening series : if you register before Friday 22th of May 22 pm, the first series of 5 sessions only costs 175€ instead of 200€!
+Early bird : if you register before 10th of September 22 pm, the first series of 5 sessions only costs 175€ instead of 200€!